yjjang/mongkie/docs/tutorial/network_clustering.rst

   Or, you can manually set the color of individual cluster:

-  1. **Press and holding down** the mouse left-button on the color box on the left of a cluster name.
+  1. **Press and keep holding down** the mouse left-button on the color box on the left of a cluster name.
   2. While holding the mouse button down, move the pointer in the color panel.

     * Press ``ALT`` key down to show constant colors.